IBM-Cloud/terraform-provider-ibm/website/docs/r/is_subnet_reserved_ip_patch.html.markdown

 # ibm_is_subnet_reserved_ip_patch
 Update name and/or auto_delete of an existing reserved ip.
 For more information, about associated reserved IP subnet, see [reserved IP subnet](https://cloud.ibm.com/docs/vpc?topic=vpc-troubleshoot-reserved-ip).

+~> NOTE: Use this resource with caution, conflicts with `ibm_is_subnet_reserved_ip` resource if it has `name` attribute, using both will show changes on either of the resources alternatively on each apply.

 **Note:**
 VPC infrastructure services are a regional specific based endpoint, by default targets to `us-south`.
 Please make sure to target right region in the provider block as shown in the `provider.tf` file, if VPC service is created in region other than `us-south`.